-- Bald of Evil: In the retool, he is bald.
+- Bald of Evil: In the revamp, he is bald.

-- Berserk Button: The whole reason he wanted revenge on Mockridge was less because he was scammed out of the money of his board game, and more because his boss bruised his ego by saying he had nothing to do with it's success, and called him an idiot to his face.
+- Berserk Button: The whole reason he wanted revenge on Mockridge was less because he was scammed out of the money of his video game, and more because his boss bruised his ego by saying he had nothing to do with its success, and called him an idiot to his face.

 - Calling Card: His riddles.

 - Sells his persona for a fortune and decides to abandon crime altogether in order to avoid risking his newfound wealth and freedom.
 However, because he has such a compulsion, he reasons that the only way he can do so is to kill Batman.
 Naturally, he fails, gets found out and arrested.